Look up free King County public records on anyone right away using the tools provided in this resource.

 Note: King County record custodians will not be able to provide arrest or criminal history information for neighboring counties, but searchers can learn how to look up free public records in any county in Washington via our streamlined resource; individuals will be instructed how to find warrants, probation, marital, court, birth, and other publicly available information here too, along with the county custodians that distribute them.

 The Washington State Patrol (WSP) is the primary public records repository for criminal data in the state, with Washington criminal records received from courts and criminal justice agencies from the state alone.
-Individuals needing to obtain their criminal history can do so using either fingerprint or name based searches.8 WSP offers three ways to perform background checks, these are through online means, by mail and in person.
-Fingerprinting can be done at local law enforcement agencies and at these fingerprint locations.
+Individuals needing to obtain their criminal history can do so using either fingerprint or name-based searches.8

-A breakdown of the cost appears below.
+A breakdown of the costs appears below:

-• Online name search—$11.00
+- Online name search—$11.00

-• Online notary request—$10.00
+- Online notary request—$10.00

-• Fingerprint service—$16.00
+- Fingerprint service—$16.00

 Online Requests— Background checks can be run using Washington State Police’s WATCH (Washington Access to Criminal History) and results are returned instantaneously.9 An account needs to be created and the system allows for both types of checks i.e. name based and fingerprint based.

-Mail Requests— Name based checks done by mail will need to be completed by downloading and printing the request for criminal convictions records form.
+Mail Requests— Name-based checks done by mail will need to be completed by downloading and printing the request for criminal convictions records form.
 Payments can be made via money order, check or completing a credit card authorization form.

 Fingerprinting based checks can also be done by mail by obtaining prints from these fingerprint locations or local police stations.
 Notarized letters can be requested for $10.00 to be mailed back with the results.
 Processing time is 7-14 days if response is mailed back.
 Email option for results is possible (only name based).

-All requests along with payments need to be mailed to the WSP.
+All requests, along with payments, need to be mailed to the WSP:

 WSP